-In June 2022, we acquired City POS and, in April 2022, we acquired a remaining ownership interest in Finxact.
-We acquired these businesses for an aggregate purchase price of approximately \$671 million, net of \$27 million of acquired cash.
+We acquired NexTable in September 2022, City POS in June 2022 and a remaining ownership interest in Finxact in April 2022, for an aggregate purchase price of approximately \$686 million, net of \$27 million of acquired cash, and including earn-out provisions at an aggregate fair value of approximately \$6 million.
 We funded these acquisitions by utilizing a combination of available cash and commercial paper notes.

-In November 2021 we acquired BentoBox, in October 2021 we acquired AIP, in June 2021 we acquired SpendLabs, in May 2021 we acquired Pineapple Payments, and in March 2021 we acquired Radius8.
-Additionally, in November 2021, we acquired a remaining ownership interest in NetPay, and in January 2021, we acquired a remaining ownership interest in Ondot, in which we previously held noncontrolling equity interests.
+We acquired BentoBox in November 2021, AIP in October 2021, SpendLabs in June 2021, Pineapple Payments in May 2021 and Radius8 in March 2021.
+Additionally, we acquired a remaining ownership interest in NetPay in November 2021 and a remaining ownership interest in Ondot in January 2021, in which we previously held noncontrolling equity interests.
 We acquired these businesses for an aggregate purchase price of \$882 million, net of \$43 million of acquired cash, and including earn-out provisions at an aggregate fair value of \$34 million.
 We funded these acquisitions by utilizing a combination of available cash, commercial paper notes and existing availability under our revolving credit facility.
 The results of operations for these acquired businesses are included in our consolidated results from the respective dates of acquisition.